-Current Seasonal Rate 9.678 cents per kilowatt hour (Winter)
+Current Seasonal Rate 10.436 cents per kilowatt hour (Winter)

 A typical NES customer uses approximately 1,300 kilowatt hours of electricity each month.

 The TVA Fuel Cost Adjustment has increased for December.
-Customers will see an average Fuel Cost Adjustment charge of $1.94 (based on a 1,300 kWh bill).
+Customers will see an average Fuel Cost Adjustment charge of $4.24 (based on a 1,000 kWh bill).

 Degree days determine how much need there is to heat or cool your home by measuring how weather compares from month to month.

-Customers with an additional meter for residential purposes, at the same location as their home, are eligible for the SRS rate.
+Supplemental Residential Rate Customers with an additional meter for residential purposes, at the same location as their home, are eligible for the SRS rate.

-Understanding Seasonal Rates
+Understanding TVA Seasonal Rates

 What does it mean for my bill?

-In the end, based on a 1,300 kWh per month bill, the increases and decreases will balance each other out.
+Based on an average 1,300 kilowatt hour per month bill, customers will see an increase of about $3 during summer months and a decrease of about $3 during transitional months.
 However, customers typically use more electricity in the summer and winter and less during transitional months which will result in higher bills in the summer and winter due to the seasonal rate change.
 The degree of the impact will depend on the customer’s usage during those months.